Dr Chenzi Xu

 Welcome!
 I am a Leverhulme Early Career Fellow at the University of Oxford.
 Before the fellowship, I worked on a forensic phonetics project Person-specific Automatic Speaker Recognition at the University of York.
 I obtained my DPhil (PhD) in Linguistics at the University of Oxford, specialising in phonetics.
 Speech sounds of all kinds never fail to fascinate me.
 Abundant information ranging from lexical meanings and discourse structure to emotions, attitudes, and speaker identity is inherent in speech.
 I’m interested in exploring the ways different layers of meanings encode in speech.

 I am keen in experimental and computational approaches to phonetic research and encourage open and reproducible research workflow.
-Here I wrote step-by-step guide on topics in phonetic research, available in the Resources section.
+Here I wrote step-by-step guide on topics in phonetic research, available in the Tutorials section.
+Feel free to check out the web app that I am currently developing for tonal research.

 Interests